tbates/tbates.github.io/_posts/2000-11-02-First-steps.markdown

 ![model of mpg](/media/1_make_a_model/mpg_1a_theory.png "A model of Miles/gallon")

+Here's what it looks like in OpenMx (and don't worry, I'm going to take you through it step by step below for people new to OpenMx)

 ``` splus
 manifests = c("mpg", "disp", "gear")
 m1 <- mxModel("car", type = "RAM",